Esha Singh

-Esha Singh (born 1 January 2005) is an Indian sport shooter.
-In 2018, at just 13 years old, she became the youngest ever national champion in the 10 m air pistol event.
-She represented India in the women's 25 m air pistol event at the 2024 Paris Olympics.
+Esha Singh (born 1 January 2005) is an Indian sports shooter.
+She represented India in the women's 25 m pistol event at the 2024 Paris Olympics.
+At the 2026 ISSF World Cup in Munich, Singh won the women's 25 m pistol gold medal with 43 hits in the final, setting both the senior and junior world records.

 Early life

 Esha was born to Sachin Singh and Srilatha on 1 January 2005 in Hyderabad.
 Her father was a rally driver.
 Before she took up shooting, Singh tried go-karting, badminton, tennis and skating.
 A visit to the shooting range at Gachibowli Athletic Stadium in Hyderabad motivated her to choose air pistol.
 She trained at the stadium and simultaneously at her home, in the paper practice range built by her father.
 She later joined the Gun for Glory academy by former Olympic medallist Gagan Narang in Pune, Maharashtra.

 Career

 Domestic

 Singh began shooting in 2014 and in 2015, she became the Telangana state champion in 10m air pistol category.
-She then defeated the Commonwealth Games and Youth Olympics gold-medalist Manu Bhaker and multi-medalist Heena Sidhu in 62nd National Shooting Championships at Thiruvananthapuram, Kerala by winning gold in 10m Air Pistol event becoming the youngest champion in the senior category as a 13-year-old.
+She then defeated the Commonwealth Games and Youth Olympics gold-medalist Manu Bhaker and multi-medalist Heena Sidhu in 62nd National Shooting Championships at Thiruvananthapuram, by winning gold in 10m air pistol event becoming the youngest champion in the senior category as a 13-year-old.
 She also won gold medals in youth and junior categories.
 At the second edition of Khelo India Youth Games in January 2019, Singh won gold medal in the 10m air pistol event in the under-17 category.